-At December 31, 2013, our derivative counterparties included thirteen financial institutions, of which all but two are secured lenders in our bank credit facility.
-At December 31, 2013, our net derivative liability includes a payable to two counterparties not included in our bank credit facility totaling \$11.7 million.
+At December 31, 2014, our derivative counterparties included fifteen financial institutions, of which all but one are secured lenders in our bank credit facility.
+At December 31, 2014, our net derivative asset includes a receivable from the counterparty not included in our bank credit facility totaling \$30.3 million.
 In determining fair value of derivative assets, we evaluate the risk of non-performance and incorporate factors such as amounts owed under other agreements permitting set off, as well as pricing of credit default swaps for the counterparty.
 Net derivative liabilities are determined in part by using our market based credit spread to incorporate Range's theoretical risk of non-performance.